 A few weeks ago, we talked about water line repair and replacement.
-Now we are digging deeper into the process for water replacement.
+Now we are digging deeper into the process for water line replacement.

 If you live in Northern VA and your water line is damaged and you decide to go with a water line replacement, what will that process look like?